 I have joined a bioinformatics group with the goals of developing of a universal nationwide New Zealand bioinformatics teaching toolset.
 My current teaching role has centered around developing, delivering, and promoting a consistent bioinformatics infrastructure for the New Zealand research community.
 I'm always looking for more opportunities to host bioinformatics workshops across New Zealand.

-I am currently co-supervising three PhD students at the Liggins Institute (Sreemol Gokuladhas, Andrew Dubovyi, Daniel Ho) on the role of genetics in predicting non-communicable diseases (muscle growth and maintenance, paediatric asthma, and type 1 diabetes).
+I am currently co-supervising four PhD students at the Liggins Institute (Sophie Farrow, Sreemol Gokuladhas, Andrew Dubovyi, Daniel Ho) on the role of genetics in predicting non-communicable diseases (neurological disorders, muscle growth and maintenance, paediatric asthma, and genetic predictors of diabetes).

 Areas of expertise